axatol/actions/docker-build-push/README.md

     previous-tag: ""

     # Whether or not to tag previous image
-    # Defaults to 'true'
+    # Defaults to 'false'
     tag-previous: ""

     # Whether or not to use the previous image as cache
-    # Defaults to 'true'
+    # Defaults to 'false'
     use-cache: ""

     # Additional arguments to pass to build command